It’s a fact of life that our social circles narrow as we get older.

 This shredding of pals is not a universally bad thing, either.
 They say a friend is there for a season, a reason or life.

-The season, reason element really find its forte when we’re young and full of pep.
-We’ll make friends with anyone during the first week of Uni, but as we mature, we scrutinise the bonds that tie us together.
+The season, reason element find its forte when we’re young and full of pep.
+We’ll make friends with anyone during the first week of uni, but as we get older, we scrutinise the bonds that tie us together.